gautamnrao1-arch/PBL-CLASSPRO/readme.md

 * RETURN – Used to come back from the subroutine to the main program.
 * RETLW – Returns from a subroutine and also loads a value into the W register.
 * RETFIE – Used to return from an interrupt routine.
+4.Peripheral Simulation
+  *GPIO/PORT Operations = It is used for the PIC16F72 to interact with external devices by receiving inputs and giving outputs.
+In the simulator, we need to represent how the PIC’s PORTs work during program execution.
+  *Timer0 = It is used to keep track of timing and counting in the PIC16F72.
+In our simulator, we need to represent its counting process and how it behaves when the timer reaches its limit.

 5.GRAPHICAL USER INTERFACE:
 Memory Visualization = In our simulator  we can show the memory addresses and their values so the user can see how memory
                changes during execution.